cavo789/blog/blog/2024/02/04/docusaurus-docker/index.md

 docker compose up --detach --build
 ```

-After a few minutes, your Docusaurus Docker image will be created and a container will be started.
+After a few minutes (only the first time), your Docusaurus Docker image will be created and a container will be started.

 Your blog is now accessible on your computer here: `http://localhost:3000`.